* Product will be discontinued on July 2018 *

 You will also admire the theater of Dionysos and the Odeion of Herodus Atticus where ancient Greek drama was first staged.

 The guided tour will end on the hill of the Acropolis. (estimated walking distance 1500 meters).
 Afternoon at leisure for to visit Athens on your own and shopping.
 Visit.
 Overnight.

 The theatre of the ancient city is quite well-preserved, in the shape it acquired during the latter years of its function.
 The theater is marveled for its exceptional acoustics, which permit almost perfect intelligibility of unamplified spoken word from the scene to all 12,000 spectators, regardless of their seating.

 The sanctuary of Delphi, set within a most spectacular landscape, was for many centuries the cultural and religious centre and symbol of unity for the Hellenic world and seat of the Pythian Games, the second most important games in Greece after the Olympics, which were held every four years.

 Visit of the archaeological site and the Museum where one can see among other archeological treasures, the unique bronze statue of the Charioteer dedicated to Apollo by Polyzalos, the tyrant of Gela, in 478 B.C. when he won the chariot-race at the Pythian Games.

-6th DAY: Today we will see one of the most amazing places in Greece – Meteora.
+Today we will see one of the most amazing places in Greece – Meteora.

 Monks descended in the nets or on retractable wooden ladders up to 40m long to the fertile valleys below to grow grapes, corn and potatoes.
 Each community developed its own resources and by the end of the 14th century, the Grand Meteoron emerged as the dominant community.

 The rock monasteries have been characterized by UNESCO as a unique phenomenon of cultural heritage.

-After visits start the drive back to ATHENS passing through THERMOPYLAE (Photo Stop).
+After visits start the drive back to Athens passing through Thermopylae (Photo Stop).
 Monument of King Leonidas

 Return to Athens around 19:00.
 End of the 6-Day Classical Tour of Greece.

-Every Saturday all the year round 2017-2018
+Every Saturday all the year round 2018-2019

-Every Sunday and Thursday April – October 2017-2018
+Every Sunday and Thursday April – October 2018-2019

-Itinerary as per program by comfortable A/C coach, English-speaking archaeological licensed guide
+– Itinerary as per program by comfortable A/C coach, English-speaking archaeological licensed guide

-all admission fees to the sites and museums.
+– All admission fees to the sites and museums.
 Plus a 3 hrs walking tour of Athens with guide.

-Rate for the 6-Day Classical Tour of Greece:
+for the 6-Day Classical Tour of Greece: